top of page

 In order to best prepare for Summer Camp Registration, be sure to fully review the offerings and have your camp choices ready to go.

-As most camps fill at the opening of Members-Only Registration, it may be in your best interest to purchase a FOBB Membership at the Household Level or above to have access to Summer Camp Registration before the general public.
-It is recommended to purchase a membership in advance of registration so you will just need to select camps at that time.
+As most camps fill at the opening of Members-Only Registration, it may be in your best interest to purchase a FOBB Membership (at the Household Level or above) to have access to registration before the general public.
+It is recommended to purchase a membership in advance of registration so you will just need to focus on signing waivers/policies and selecting camps at that time.

 If you do not already have an account with our online registration system, create an account, purchase or renew your membership, and practice navigating the system so you are prepared for registration.
-However, please be aware that our camps fill VERY quickly and you may not be able to secure a spot even if you've purchased a membership and prepared in advance.
-If this is the case, please call to be added to the waiting list.
+However, please be aware that our camps fill VERY quickly and you may not be able to secure a camp spot even if you've purchased a membership and prepared in advance.
+If this is the case, join the waiting list during registration.

 Yes, after camp registration, you will receive a confirmation email with a receipt of the order and the Camp Handbook attached.
-Approximately two to three weeks before your child's scheduled camp week, you will receive a Camp Itinerary via email that outlines general camp activities as well as some preparation reminders.
+Approximately two to three weeks before your child's scheduled camp week, you will receive a Camp Itinerary via email that outlines general camp activities, specific field trip locations, as well as some preparation reminders.

 Do I need to complete a medical form?

 Yes, you must complete a medical form after camp registration.
 In the confirmation email, you will find a link to our electronic medical form in the highlighted section.
-We must have this form completed at least three weeks before your child’s scheduled camp week in order to participate.
-This medical form also includes a pick-up authorization section, as we check IDs at pick-up.
+We must have this form completed before the start of the summer in order for your child to participate.
+The medical form also includes a pick-up authorization section as we check IDs at pick-up.
 Only one form is required for the camp season.

 How do I drop-off and pick-up for camp?

 We implement a carline for drop-off and pick-up.
-Drive down the one-way parking lot and stop at the garage to check-in with camp staff.
 It is policy for our staff to check photo ID at pickup.
-If you need to pick-up early or have another adult pick-up who is not on the authorization list, please contact the Program and Summer Camp Director
+If you need to pick-up early or have another adult pick-up who is not on the authorization list, please contact the Program and Summer Camp Director.

 Your child should dress for outdoor play - it’s nature camp and we’re going to get wet and dirty!
-Your child should wear shorts/pants, a t-shirt, and closed-toed shoes or sandals.
-Flip-flops or other open-toed shoes are not allowed due to safety concerns.
+Your child should wear comfortable clothing and closed-toed shoes/sandals.
+Flip-flops and other open-toed shoes are not permitted due to safety concerns.

-Your child should come to camp with a backpack complete with a filled reusable water bottle between 20oz-32oz, snacks, lunch (Full-Day Campers), a full set of extra clothes, a pair of water-only closed-toed shoes/sandals, rain jacket, a plastic bag for wet/dirty clothing, insect repellent, and sunscreen.
-Personal items such as toys, games, stuffed animals, etc. should be left at home
+Send your child to camp with a backpack complete with a filled reusable water bottle between 20oz-32oz, snacks, lunch (full-day), full set of extra clothes, pair of water-only closed-toed shoes/sandals, rain jacket, plastic bag for wet/dirty clothing, insect repellent, and sunscreen.
+Personal items such as toys, games, and stuffed animals should be left at home.

 What if it rains?